cxc330/EECS391_prog3/README.md

 ###Using The Provided Shell Scripts
 We have included a shell script for each of the 4 parts of this assignment.
 Please run each of the script separately in order to get the result you are looking for.
 The files are:

-- section2partA.sh for Gold: 200, Wood: 200, and no BuildPeasant
+	./section2partA.sh //for Gold: 200, Wood: 200, and no BuildPeasant

-- section2partB.sh for Gold: 1000, Wood: 1000, and no BuildPeasant
+	./section2partB.sh //for Gold: 1000, Wood: 1000, and no BuildPeasant

-- section3partA.sh for Gold: 1000, Wood: 1000, and yes BuildPeasant
+	./section3partA.sh for Gold: 1000, Wood: 1000, and yes BuildPeasant

-- section3partB.sh for Gold: 3000, Wood: 2000, and yes BuildPeasant
+	./section3partB.sh for Gold: 3000, Wood: 2000, and yes BuildPeasant

 To Clean Up: